FooBarShebang/phyqus_lib/Documents/References/UD001_base_classes.md

     * exception from this case is when a measurement with zero 'mean' is divided by itself, in which case the operation is valid and the result is (1, 0)
   * a measurement with zero 'mean' is raised to a negative power - **UT_ValueError** is raised instead of **ZeroDivisionError**
 * A measurement with a negative 'mean' is raised into a non-integer power - **UT_ValueError** is raised
+* A non-positive (zero or negative) is raised to any power with uncertainty

 ## API Reference